 “It’s called the silent killer,” said Jack Bell, of Boonville, Missouri, who was diagnosed with an aortic aneurysm when he received a free screening offered by MU Health Care.
 “You could have one right now and not even know it until it ruptured.”

-Bell, 79, needed a minimally invasive surgery called a snorkel endovascular stent grafting, or snorkel-EVAR.
-MU Health Care vascular surgeons Jonathan Bath, MD, and Naveen Balasundaram, MD, performed the complex procedure.
+The doctors decided Bell needed a minimally invasive surgery called a snorkel endovascular stent grafting, or snorkel-EVAR, and Bath and Balasundaram partnered on the complex procedure.

 Bath threaded a flexible tube through an artery in Bell’s groin to the aortic aneurysm.
 He then placed a small tube, called a stent, inside the aorta to reinforce its wall and keep the aneurysm from rupturing.
 Meanwhile, Balasundaram used a similar technique using arteries in Bell’s arms to place snorkel stents next to the main stent to create pathways for blood to reach branch arteries.
 They are called snorkel stents because they actually look like snorkels, small J-shaped tubes that allow blood to flow through them.